greg-raven/grus/_posts/2023-11-10-attach-h-r-2-to-must-pass-legislation-to-end-the-border-crisis.md

 - E-Verify
 - illegal immigration
 - immigration
-- Representative Jay Obernolte
+- Jay Obernolte
-- Senator Alex Padilla
+- Alex Padilla
 ---

 The ongoing crisis at the U.S. / Mexico border will not end unless Congress takes steps to change the government's immigration and border policies.
 H.R.
 2, the Secure the Border Act, would end the crisis by: